aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xls-to-word/_index.md

 ---
-title: Convert XLS to WORD via Java
+title: Convert XLS to WORD Java
-description: Convert XLS to WORD online for free.
-Convert XLS to WORD.
-Convert XLS to Word, Excel, PPTX, PDF, JPG, HTML, ODS, BMP, PNG, SVG, XPS and more.
+description: Free Online XLS Converter.
+Convert XLS to WORD Online for Free.
+Convert XLS to WORD in Java code.
+Convert XLS to WORD using Java.
 keywords: Convert XLS, XLS Converter, XLS to PDF, XLS to Word, XLS to PPT, XLS to Image
 ---